bdavidxyz/protheme2/index.md

 **A good chat**: There's nothing like an interesting chat over a fresh beer (maybe a couple), talking about startup, programming, cooking, cats, anything really.
 If you're in town and want to meet up, be sure to holler!

 **Cooking**: Don't ask me why, but I love to cook.
 I try new recipes as much as I can, taking note on what failed and what can be done the next time to improve the recipe.

+**Growth Hacking**: Probably an overused buzzword, but still has value as a developer.
+I like to discover and find new "magic tricks" to attract potential customers to a website.

 **Sport**: Just any, as long as I'm exhausted after practicing it.